In this article:

 The sun gives off two types of UV radiation, namely, UVA and UVB, which are absorbed by the skin and can result in a variety of different problems.
 Tanning is triggered by UVA rays, which mostly burn the topmost layer of the skin (sunburn) and is also known to increase the risk of skin cancer.

-Thus, when the UV radiation enters the skin, your body responds by activating the melanocytes to secrete more melanin in an attempt to minimize damage.
+When UV radiation enters the skin, your body responds by activating the melanocytes to secrete more melanin in an attempt to minimize damage from the sun.
 The overproduction of melanin is what leads to the darkening of your skin.

-Shutting out the sun completely is impossible, but the least you can do is avoid going out during the peak hours of 10 am to 2 pm, when the big ball of fire is at its zenith.
+- Shutting out the sun completely is impossible, but the least you can do is avoid going out during the peak hours of 10 am to 2 pm.

 Getting rid of a tan naturally requires little to no effort, but it can be a long process.
 For quick results, you can try DIY anti-tan face masks made from a variety of skin-lightening ingredients that are commonly available in most households.

 In this article, you will learn how to make effective homemade anti-tan beauty masks.

 Aloe vera is one of the most sought-after skin-protective bounties of nature.
 Aloe vera has been tested and supported for treating a variety of skin problems by several clinical trials.
 (1)(2) However, further studies are needed to establish the effectiveness of aloe vera in treating a suntan.

 Despite the need for more studies, there is no harm in trying this relatively mild and gentle ingredient on your skin to lighten a tan.
 Aloe vera application is unlikely to cause any damage.
 In fact, aloe gel may restore moisture to your parched skin.